christurnadge/red_tide_py/README.md

 # redtidepy

-A Python language port of Matlab language code "red_tide" created by Kachelein et al. (2022).
+A Python language port of the Matlab language code "red_tide" created by Kachelein et al. (2022).

 The original Matlab code is located at: https://github.com/lkach/red_tide